futuregrid/manual/docs/source/vampir.rst

 -----------------

 Vampir detects whenever changes to the various settings are made.
-In theÂ \ *Saving Policy*Â dialog it is possible to adjust the saving behavior of the different components to your own needs.
+In the \ *Saving Policy* dialog it is possible to adjust the saving behavior of the different components to your own needs.

-Â

 **Saving Policy Settings**

-| In the dialogÂ \ *Saving Behavior*Â you tell Vampir what to do in the
+| In the dialog \ *Saving Behavior* you tell Vampir what to do in the
 case of changed preferences.
 The user can choose the categories of settings (e.g., layout) that should be treated.
-Possible options are that the application automaticallyÂ \ *Always*Â orÂ *Never*Â saves changes.
+Possible options are that the application automatically \ *Always* or *Never* saves changes.
 The default option is to have Vampir asking you whether to save or discard changes.
 Usually the settings are stored in the folder of the tracefile.
-If the user has no access to it, it is possible to place them in theÂ \ *Application Data Folder*.
-They are listed in the tabÂ \ *Locally Stored Preferences*Â with creation and modification date.
+If the user has no access to it, it is possible to place them in the \ *Application Data Folder*.
+They are listed in the tab \ *Locally Stored Preferences* with creation and modification date.
 |
-**Note**: On loading, Vampir favors settings in theÂ \ *Application Data Folder*.Â *Default Preferences*Â offers to save preferences of the current trace file as default settings, where they are then used for tracefiles without settings.
+**Note**: On loading, Vampir favors settings in the \ *Application Data Folder*. *Default Preferences* offers to save preferences of the current trace file as default settings, where they are then used for tracefiles without settings.
 Another option is to restore the default settings; in this case, the current preferences of the tracefile are